dbrandt/spambayes-lite/README.rst

 Make sure you check the TODO for planned changes before you replace SpamBayes with this as ALL UI-code will be removed eventually.

-See spambayes_README.rst for more on SpamBayes.
+See http://spambayes.sourceforge.net for more on SpamBayes.

+(I am not affiliated with the SpamBayes developers in any way).